ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Slides/Chapter09.md

 QUIT
 mysql --user=hugh

--- let’s give our privileges to another user(passes on all privileges to a new user, selina with password the_password. ) GRANT ALL ON music.* TO 'selina'@'localhost' IDENTIFIED BY 'the_password';
+-- let’s give our privileges to another user(but make sure user 'selina'@'localhost' exists or create it first) GRANT ALL ON music.* TO 'selina'@'localhost';
 -- pass on the GRANT OPTION privilege, so that selina can do the same things hugh can on the music database GRANT GRANT OPTION ON music.* TO 'selina'@'localhost';

--- note: we can combine the two statements above as one(but make sure user lucy exists or create user lucy first) GRANT ALL ON music.* to 'lucy'@'localhost' WITH GRANT OPTION;
+-- note: we can combine the two statements above as one(but make sure user 'lucy'@'localhost' exists or create it first) GRANT ALL ON music.* to 'lucy'@'localhost' WITH GRANT OPTION;
 ~~~~